SelfHostedHub/KubeSail-Template-Docs/docs/Template-Docs/Outline/Authentication/index.md

 # Authentication

 One of the Authentication Methods is Required to get Outline working.
 Please make sure to use one of the guides to set that up!

+#### Note: SAML, Otka and OneLogin are only Supported in the Enterprise Editon.